 The history of Cape Town’s unique Cape Malay population are intertwined with the early settlement of the Cape Colony as a layover and re-supply port for the ships en-route to the Dutch East Indies.
 Many of their forebears arrived at the Cape in shackles as slaves or religious political exiles from the colonies of the Dutch East India Company, the very first global multinational company in existence at the time.

 The earliest slaves were brought directly or via other trading posts and colonies at Batavia, Java (modern day Indonesia), Dutch Malacca, the Malabar Coast and Coromandel Coasts of India as well as Bengal and Madagascar.
-This varied ancestry is visible in the features of the Cape Muslims.
+This varied ancestry is visible in the features of the Cape Muslims and you can read all Razena’s Cape Malay DNA Ethnicity Estimate.
 The religious leaders who were exiled to the Cape Colony continued to teach and propagate the teachings of Islam and to this day there is a large population of Muslims in and around Cape Town.

 Subsequent waves of immigrants and refugees further enhanced the multi-cultural flavour of the city and you can find everyone from Indian, Portuguese, Greek, Chinese, Pakistani, Zimbabwean, Mozambican and Somali residents.

 Cape Malay Cuisine